AlexanderMelde/fortis/README.md

-# GYMBOX
+# FORTIS

-GYMBOX is a one-of-a-kind premium private gym rental solution.
+FORTIS is a one-of-a-kind premium private gym rental solution.
 Book your gym, workout privately, anytime, anywhere, you decide!

-This repository serves the clickdummy prototype for the upcoming GYMBOX app.
+This repository serves the clickdummy prototype for the upcoming FORTIS app.

 ## Usage

-Just open the readily built website at https://alexandermelde.github.io/gymbox/ and select "gymbox" to view the current development release of this webpage.
+Just open the readily built website at https://alexandermelde.github.io/fortis/ and select "fortis" to view the current development release of this webpage.

 To serve locally, refer to the development section below.